cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## cogment.ActorSession(Session)

 Abstract class based on `cogment.Session`, containing session/trial data and methods necessary to run an actor for a trial.
-An instance of this class is passed as argument to the actor callback function registered with `cogment.Server.register_actor`.
+An instance of this class is passed as argument to the actor callback function registered with `cogment.Context.register_actor`.

 `actor_class`: *str* - Name of the class of actor this class represents.
 Specified in `cogment.yaml` as `actor_classes:id`.